 It’s no secret that Tom and I have struggled big time when it comes to finances.
 During those times in life when we had less kids to worry about, more time and money we made terrible choices.
-What could have been the best savings years of our lives turned into the best Chinese food eating years of our lives.
-We had all the latest movies and clothes and we ate at all of our favorite restaurants.
-Still at the end of the month we found ourselves penniless.
+What could have been the best savings years of our lives turned into the best chain restaurant years of our lives.
+We had all the latest in movies and clothes and we found something to spend money on every weekend.
+Still, at the end of the month we found ourselves penniless.
+(I guess it’s easy to see why.)
 If only time travel was possible…I would totally go back in time and kick my well dressed butt.
-These days, we have dug ourselves out of some serious debt, gotten our priorities strait and we have sinking funds to thank.
-So let’s talk downsized debt.
-I will give you the run down on sinking funds, the best tips for beginner budgets and how to start debt payoff the easy way.
+These days, we have dug ourselves out of some serious debt, gotten our priorities strait and we have sinking funds to thank for a huge part of it.

 Sinking funds are basically a super smart way to get intentional with your savings.
 There were so many times I have personally felt overwhelmed because I didn’t plan enough.
 Like when June came and it was time to pay for our car’s tabs; or when Christmas was here and I’d pick up a seasonal job just to pay for presents…for one kid.
 What was I thinking?
 Now we have a house with 3 kids and I never have those major moments of stress.
 Those panic stricken, find cash fast moments are over thanks to sinking funds.